bbauska/zombiePolitics/README.md

 political and moral responsibility-all enemies ofthe anti-public intellectuals who wrap themselves in the populist appeal of a know-nothing common sense.
-The pop­ ulist appeal to the so-called obvious makes human beings superfluous, depoliticizes politics, and transforms human beings into the living dead, unable to recognize “that politics requires judgment, artful diplomacy, and judicious discrimination.”11
+The pop­ ulist appeal to the so-called obvious makes human beings superfluous, depoliticizes politics, and transforms human beings into the living dead, unable to recognize "that politics requires judgment, artful diplomacy, and judicious discrimination."11</p>

-Common sense occupies the antithesis of Hannah Arendt’s insistence that debate constitutes the very essence of political life.”12 This is the central message of the zombie-like Fox News, Sean Hannity, and other right-wing {'i1nda.mentalists who live in circles of certainty and reject any real attempt at debate, persuasion, and delib­ eration as the essence of politics.
+<p>Common sense occupies the antithesis of Hannah Arendt’s insistence that debate
+constitutes the very essence of political life."12 This is the central message of the zombie-like Fox News, Sean Hannity, and other right-wing {'i1nda.mentalists who live in circles of certainty and reject any real attempt at debate, persuasion, and delib­ eration as the essence of politics.
 Their populist appeal to common sense to justi­ fy their various views of the world rejects both enlarged ways of thinking, thoughtfulness, and the exercise of critical judgment.
-Such a discourse creates a zom­ bie politics in which deliberation is blocked and the ethos of democracy is stripped of any meaning.
+Such a discourse creates a zom­ bie politics in which deliberation is blocked and the ethos of democracy is stripped of any meaning.</p>

-A zombie politics enmeshed in the production of organized violence, surveil­ lance, market-driven corruption, and control, buttressed by an appeal to common sense, blocks the path to open inquiry.
+<p>A zombie politics enmeshed in the production of organized violence, surveil­
+lance, market-driven corruption, and control, buttressed by an appeal to common sense, blocks the path to open inquiry.
 War not only becomes normalized under such circumstances, it becomes a defining force in shaping all aspects of society, includ­